peter88213/apptk/README.md

 **Note**

-This library was used for [novelibre](https://github.com/peter88213/novelibre) version 4.15 and 4.16.
+The *apptk* library was used for [novelibre](https://github.com/peter88213/novelibre) version 4.15 and 4.16.
 It is now abandoned.
 Advanced versions of the MVC classes are now included with *novelibre* 4.17+.

+The *mvclib* package was included with *novelibre* up to version 5.11.
+The MVC classe are now moved to the nvlib package.

 ---